Chapter 5

 unsteadiness and unfaithfulness; we expect the character to be

 established, the principles firmly rooted.
 But this is not always so.
-When

-been the firmest, he was found to be the weakest.
+should have been the firmest, he was found to be the weakest.

 From such